 When talking about tourist or business visas, a non-immigrant visa is for a temporary stay for work purposes or holidays, such as attending a conference, touring a destination, or visiting a family member.
 You can apply for two types of Visas: B-1/B-2 visa.

-B-1 for business associates travel for a scientific, professional, business convention, educational, or conference on specific dates.
+- B-1 for business associates who travel for a scientific, professional, business convention, educational, or conference on specific dates.

 Type #2 – Immigration Visa

 An immigration visa permits another person to stay in a country permanently.
 This is closely related to the naturalization and citizenship process; the citizenship process, also known as naturalization, is the last step in becoming a full citizen of the U.S. (Note: Go to www.gehilegal.com to study and prepare for your U.S. Citizenship)

 Green Card holders should sit tight for five years before applying for citizenship.
 There are different ways to get an immigrant visa through family, employment, investment, the diversity lottery, refugee or asylum status, the Registry, and the director of the CIA.